theamitabhgarg/BlogWorld/README.md

 ## BlogWorld

-BlogWorld is a full stack development project that focuses on creating a platform to craft ad upload blogs by a user.
+BlogWorld is a full-stack development project that focuses on creating a platform to craft and upload blogs by a user.

 # Programming Languages/Frameworks: